Who needs a Child Development Centre?

 They coordinate the services provided by the multidisciplinary team and are the main point of contact for staff, families and other professionals.
 They are the link between the family, the team and other agencies involved.

-Physiotherapy assesses children to establish any movement and posture difficulties.
-Children may be treated individually or in groups.
+Physiotherapy assesses children to establish any movement and posture difficulties..
 Input involves advice and the recommendation of exercise and positioning programmes for families.
 Onward referral e.g. orthotics wheelchair services and other professionals can be made.
-Input may also involve the assessment and provision of equipment such as specialist seating walking aids or standing frames
+Input may also involve the assessment and provision of equipment such as specialist seating walking aids or standing frames.

 The Secretarial team is responsible for the all the administrative duties concerned with children within the centre.